 - cartel conduct where two or more competitors agree not to compete with each other by price fixing, restricting output or allocating markets.
-There are some exceptions to the prohibition on cartel conduct for legitimate commercial purposes such as "vertical supply contracts" or "collaborative activities": - contracts, arrangements or understandings that have the purpose or likely effect of substantially lessening competition in a relevant market.
-Examples include certain long term exclusive supply contracts, depending on market conditions; - misuse of market power this could include conduct designed to drive a competitor out of business or to prevent new competitors from starting up.
-In April 2023, this test changed to prohibit businesses with substantial market power from engaging in conduct that has the effect of substantially lessening competition; and - resale price maintenance when a supplier of goods enforces, or tries to enforce, a minimum price at which the reseller must on-sell those goods.
+There are some exceptions to the prohibition on cartel conduct for legitimate commercial purposes such as "vertical supply contracts" or "collaborative activities"; - contracts, arrangements or understandings that have the purpose or likely effect of substantially lessening competition in a relevant market.
+Examples include certain long term exclusive supply contracts, depending on market conditions; - misuse of market power businesses with substantial market power are prohibited from engaging in conduct that has the effect of substantially lessening competition.
+This could include conduct designed to drive a competitor out of business or to prevent new competitors from starting up; and - resale price maintenance when a supplier of goods enforces, or tries to enforce, a minimum price at which the reseller must on-sell those goods.